England-North Yorkshire Flag

 If Grassington isn't your cup of tea, follow the field to cross the bridge to Linton.
 If you do fancy a bad cup of tea, keep on the road, it's quicker, probably.

-[1] Over the river to Linton Church but more on that in a minute.
+Those stepping stones, by the way, take you over the river to Linton Church but more on that in a minute.

 Follow the road up then turn left onto the wider road towards Grassington.